 The actual hardware is shared among many businesses in the public cloud.
 It is simpler to spread infrastructure expenses among many users in a multi-tenant system.
 The public cloud is particularly well-suited for small and medium-sized companies due to the cost and pay-as-you-go benefits.
 Many public-facing online apps can make use of cloud computing.

-we would like to examine the many advantages of public cloud computing
+We would like to examine the many advantages of public cloud services.

 The benefits of the public cloud include that it has a flexible price structure.
 Businesses are more often charged by the hour with public cloud service providers.
 In this way, it enables companies, tiny and medium-sized firms, to keep their expenses under control since they only pay for infrastructure according to their actual requirements.
 Businesses may operate Web applications without committing to fixed expenses for servers, software, configuration, or ongoing maintenance.